yilab/shelloid/README.md

 git clone https://github.com/shelloid/shelloid-sample-app.

 shelloid shelloid-sample-app

+shelloid shelloid-sample-app sim [to try out the simulator - this is work in progress]

 This will start up the web application at port 8080.
 You can take a look at the sample application structure.